chuaxiangjie/MovieOnline/README.md

 The technologies design consists of
    * Database - Microsoft SQL Server to store movies catalog
-   * Orleans - Virtual Actor Model for concurrency and in-memory cache
+   * Orleans - Develop using Orleans 3.X
    * Rest Api - Develop using .Net 8
-   * GraphQL - Develop via GraphQL 3.0
+   * GraphQL - Develop using GraphQL 3.X
-   * Api documentation - Develop via swagger
+   * Api documentation - Develop using swagger

-## Architecture Diagram

 ## Application Logic